brianobot/Chat/README.md

 ## Description

-## Features
+## Features (Completed)
-- Real Time peer-to-peer messaging
+- ✔ Real Time peer-to-peer messaging
-- Implemented over an api (and called using an api key/token)
+- ✔ Implemented over an api (and called using an api key/token)
 - Read Receipts should show in api response
 - Updating read status is done over another api.
 The frontend would make the api callonce the message is read